 - Yarn Needle

-This pattern is written in standard US terms
+- This chunky throw blanket pattern is written in standard US terms

-Approximately 50” X 35”, To adjust the size of the blanket chain any # to begin and follow the pattern as written. (yarn needed will vary)
+- To adjust the size of the blanket chain, any # starting chain to begin and follow the pattern as written. (yarn needed will vary)

 Pittsburgh Steelers Crochet Blanket Pattern